Hershey's Historic Spaces

 Milton Hershey and his wife, Catherine (Kitty), unable to have children of their own, used their wealth to establish a home and school for orphaned boys.
 The Milton Hershey School, then called the Hershey Industrial School, opened in 1910 and provided a stable home life, rigorous academics, and agricultural and vocational disciplines.

 Mr. Hershey established a living legacy to ensure the continuation of his vision long after his death.
-The generosity and philanthropy of Milton and Catherine Hershey has touched thousands of lives, and their dreams endure today for more than 2,000 kids a year.
+The generosity and philanthropy of Milton and Catherine Hershey has touched thousands of lives, and their dreams endure today for more than 2,000 students a year who receive a world-class education and a life-changing experience at no cost.

 Historical Photos Courtesy of Hershey Community Archives, Hershey, PA.